Political economy: Contemporary definition

-Leading on from this, the French physiocrats were the first major exponents of political economy, although the intellectual responses of Adam Smith, John Stuart Mill, David Ricardo, Henry George and Karl Marx to the physiocrats generally receive much greater attention.
+The field is also sometimes split into comparative political economy and international political economy.
+The former analyses the interactions between the market and the state within countries, while the latter focuses on global interactions between politics and economics.

+Educational institutions

 The world's first professorship in political economy was established in 1754 at the University of Naples Federico II in southern Italy.
-The Neapolitan philosopher Antonio Genovesi was the first tenured professor.
+The Neapolitan philosopher Antonio Genovesi was Italy's first professor of political economy.
 In 1763, Joseph von Sonnenfels was appointed a Political Economy chair at the University of Vienna, Austria.
 Thomas Malthus, in 1805, became England's first professor of political economy, at the East India Company College, Haileybury, Hertfordshire.
-At present, political economy refers to different yet related approaches to studying economic and related behaviours, ranging from the combination of economics with other fields to the use of different, fundamental assumptions challenging earlier economic assumptions.
+At present, political economy refers to different yet related approaches to studying economic and related behaviours, ranging from the combination of economics with other fields to the use of fundamental assumptions that challenge earlier economic assumptions.